csebooks/relational-databases/content.en/part-five-system-architecture/_index.md

 This protocol ensures that, when a transaction sets a shared or exclusive lock on a page, it gets the correct copy of the page.

-More complex protocols avoid the repeated reading and writing to disk re- quired by the preceding protocol.
+More complex protocols avoid the repeated reading and writing to disk required by the preceding protocol.
 Such protocols do not write pages to disk when exclusive locks are released.
 When a shared or exclusive lock is obtained, if the most recent version of a page is in the buffer pool of some processor, the page is obtained from there.
 The protocols have to be designed to handle concurrent requests.
-The shared-disk protocols can be extended to shared-nothing architec- tures by this scheme: Each page has a **home processor** _Pi_ , and is stored on disk _Di_ .
-When other processors want to read or write the page, they send requests to the home processor _Pi_ of the page, since they cannot directly communicate with the disk.
+The shared-disk protocols can be extended to shared-nothing architectures by this scheme: Each page has a **home processor** _P_~i~ , and is stored on disk _D_~i~ .
+When other processors want to read or write the page, they send requests to the home processor _P_~i~ of the page, since they cannot directly communicate with the disk.
 The other actions are the same as in the shared-disk protocols.

 The Oracle and Oracle Rdb systems are examples of shared-disk parallel database systems that support interquery parallelism.